pkarsy/AutomaticSchoolBellTimer/README.md

 - Time Zone and Daylight Time Switching.
 - Easy control of peripherals.
 - filesystem and settings storage.
 - a scripting language, the excellent Berry Language.
-The automation of the bell and the webserver customizations are written in this language.
 - Easy device connection (DS3231 specifically).
 - An excellent web based installer.
 No software is needed for installation (only a chrome based browser) and it is working the same on all operating systems.
 - Easy recovery and setting the WIFI credentials using the same tasmota web installer (or any serial terminal if you prefer).

-Implementing all theese features within the language, is way more difficult than the school-timer itself.
+Implementing all those features within the language, is way more difficult than the school-timer itself.

 ### How Tasmota is getting the time from the Internet.
 NOTE: This crusial operation is performed by the Tasmota system itself and not by the "timetable.be" script.